Pet insurance for Australian homeowners — common questions

 What does an emergency vet bill cost in Australia?

-The bills that break new owners: cruciate ligament repair $5,000-$7,000, snake-bite emergency $4,000-$6,500, hit-by-car trauma $6,000-$12,000, tick paralysis treatment $2,500-$4,500, foreign-object ingestion surgery $3,500-$6,000, cancer treatment $8,000-$15,000 across a year.
+The bills that could break a new owner’s budget: cruciate ligament repair $5,000-$7,000, snake-bite emergency $4,000-$6,500, hit-by-car trauma $6,000-$12,000, tick paralysis treatment $2,500-$4,500, foreign-object ingestion surgery $3,500-$6,000, cancer treatment $8,000-$15,000 across a year.
 Routine annual preventive care for a healthy adult dog runs $500-$800.
-The gap between the routine number and the emergency number is what insurance is for.
+The gap between the routine number and the emergency number is what insurance helps with.

 How much does pet insurance cost per month in Australia?

-Indicative AU 2025 premiums on a $200 excess, 80% reimbursement, $15k-$25k annual cap: mid-size dog 1-3 years comprehensive $45-$70/month, 4-7 years $55-$85/month, 8-10 years $95-$160/month.
-Pure-breed loading (French bulldog, German shepherd, retriever) adds 25-45%.
-Cats 1-7 years $30-$50/month, 8+ years $55-$95/month.
-Accident-only cover is cheaper at $15-$32/month.
-Premiums vary 30-60% across insurers for identical cover.
+Indicative Australian premiums, compiled 2025 from insurers’ published rate cards, on a $200 excess, an 80% benefit percentage and a $15,000-$25,000 annual cap: mid-size dog 1-3 years comprehensive $45-$70/month, 4-7 years $55-$85/month, 8-10 years $95-$160/month.
+Pure-breed loading (French bulldog, German shepherd, retriever) can add 25-45%.
+Cats 1-7 years $30-$50/month; quotes for cats past 8 years are generally unavailable through comparison services.
+Accident-only cover is generally cheaper, at around $15-$32/month.
+Premiums can vary significantly across insurers for similar cover.

 What is a pet insurance waiting period?

 The time between when your policy starts and when cover for specific conditions activates.
 Standard Australian waiting periods: 2-14 days for accidents (immediate or short wait), 30 days for general illness, 6 months for cruciate ligament conditions, 12 months for some orthopaedic and chronic conditions.
-The cover you take out today only kicks in for those conditions after the wait passes — which is why pet insurance is something to take out BEFORE you see symptoms, not after.
+The cover you take out today only kicks in for those conditions after the waiting period passes — which is why pet insurance is something to take out BEFORE you see symptoms, not after.

 What is pet insurance excess and how does it work?

 Excess is the amount you pay out of pocket before the insurer pays the rest.
 Typically $100-$250 per condition per policy year in Australia.
-On a $5,000 cruciate surgery with 80% reimbursement and a $200 excess, the calculation is: ($5,000 - $200) × 80% = $3,840 reimbursed to you.
-Your out-of-pocket cost: $200 excess + 20% of the post-excess amount = $1,160.
-Higher excess = lower premium but bigger out-of-pocket on every claim.
+As an example, on a $5,000 cruciate ligament surgery with an 80% benefit percentage and a $200 excess: ($5,000 - $200) × 80% = $3,840 paid to you.
+Some insurers apply the benefit percentage first and then deduct the excess, which produces a different outcome, so check your PDS for the order.
+A higher excess usually means a lower premium but more to pay on every claim.

 Does pet insurance cover pre-existing conditions?